JoshJoseph0/CC4104-Creative-Coding-/secondproject.md

 second pro
-[see the project running here](planets_2025_06_01_13_26_52/index.html) for this project, I really wanted to make things unpredictable with the planets and their orbits.
-I used a lot of random functions to determine their sizes, colors, and how fast they move.
-This makes each time you run the simulation a bit different, which was something I found pretty interesting.
-It gives the whole thing a more natural, dynamic feel, as the planets each have their own unique path and behavior.
-I wanted it to feel less predictable and more like a little evolving system on its own.
+[see the project running here](planets_2025_06_01_13_26_52/index.html)

+For this project, it was at the primary direction to make the planets and their orbits unpredictable as possible.
+I used a lot of random functions to find their size, color, and how quickly to move.
+This makes each simulation you run a little different, which I found very interesting.
+Instead of the behavior appearing more predictable, a sense of autonomy came because each planet had its own unique speed and trajectory.
+I liked the sense of having a little evolving system of its own, rather than a set of predicted movements.
+All in all , I feel as if this project was a success.
+However, I feel like it could have been better if I added more functions such as a scrolling animation that when you scroll more planets appear You add to the programme's endless nature.

+I used code that we did in class as a starting point